kira-pitman/javascript-carnival-2/README.md

 1. Before you start working through this challenge, make sure you have forked this repo to your own account.

-2. Clone this repo from your GitHub to your computer.
+2. Clone the forked repo from your GitHub to your computer.

 3. Open the repo in VS Code and have a look around.